-What would you do if we said you could get a solid idea of why your online giving strategy is falling short with one simple experiment?
+What would you do if we said you could get a solid idea of why your online giving strategy is falling short with one simple exercise?

-In prior blog posts, we’ve stressed the importance of putting yourself in your donors’ shoes.
-It can be hard to disconnect and see things from an outside perspective when you live, eat, and breathe your nonprofit’s mission.
+It’s always helpful to put yourself in your donors’ shoes.
+After all, it can be hard to disconnect and see things from an outside perspective when you live, eat, and breathe your nonprofit’s mission.